R03b3n5/Terraform-Guide/education-engineer/terraform-getting-started.md

 $ terraform init
 ```

 Provision the NGINX resource with the `apply` command.
 Next, Terraform will ask for confirmation, type `yes` and press `ENTER`.
-The `apply` command may take up to a few minutes to run and will display a message indicating that the resource was created.
+The `apply` command may take a few minutes to run and will display a message indicating that the resource was created.

 ```shell
 $ terraform apply